Diversity Council on Global Education and Citizenship

 Supporting the Holocaust Resource Center in achieving its goal of global education and engagement is the Diversity Council on Global Education and Citizenship of Kean University.

-Founded in 1990, the Council collaborates with Kean’s College of Education and provides more than 130 member school districts and community organizations with opportunities that empower educators to create safe, inclusive learning environments for all students by providing Common Core-aligned professional development.
+Founded in 1990, the Diversity Council on Global Education and Citizenship, in collaboration with Kean University's Holocaust Resource Center and College of Education, provides more than 140 member school districts and community organizations with opportunities that empower educators, students, and professionals to create safe, inclusive learning environments for all through professional development, leadership training, and enhanced graduate-level courses.

-The Diversity Council fosters the continued growth of active and compassionate individuals in order to reduce intolerance, and harassment/intimidation, and promote social justice in a democratic society.
+The Diversity Council fosters the continued growth of active and compassionate individuals in order to reduce hatred, bias, and promote social justice in a democratic society.

 The Diversity Council hosts annual elementary, middle, and high school conferences, as well as general assembly meetings.
-These explore diversity-related themes including bullying, Holocaust and genocide education, civil rights, and confronting human rights abuses.
+These explore diversity-related themes including LGBTQIA+ and disability histories, Holocaust and genocide education, civil rights, civic education, and confronting human rights abuses.

 To learn more about membership, please email Sarah Coykendall, Managing Assistant Director, at coykends@kean.edu